 Calcium is good for bone health, and this vitamin impacts calcium absorption.
 Good levels of it means you are more likely to have good bone strength.

-Research suggests lower back and bone pain are associated with low vitamin D intake .
+Research BY NIH suggests lower back and bone pain are associated with low vitamin D intake .

-Men with low vitamin D are more likely to have low testosterone.
+Men low in vitamin D often have low testosterone too.

-Reduced T-levels may cause erectile dysfunction, low libido, and loss of body hair .
+NIH links reduced T-levels to erectile dysfunction, low libido, and body hair loss .

 Causes of muscle loss and pain are usually hard to pinpoint.
-Still, vitamin D is responsible for boosting T levels in the body, and low T levels lead to reduced muscle strength and growth .
+According to a study by NIH, vitamin D is responsible for boosting T levels in the body, and low T levels lead to reduced muscle strength and growth .

 When you encounter difficulties building muscles or working out, it is high time you check your vitamin D and total testosterone concentrations.